Monday, October 13, 2014

 It is big or epic in that it encompasses the world and also, at the end, is very personal and big to the reader and the character.
 Whether it serves its purpose in what I had intended, I leave that up to the reader.
 I've had responses from people to that story that go from yawns to people being very disturbed by it.
 In one case, a new acquaintance (sadly, unfamiliar with the world of horror fiction) read it and never talked to me again after that.
 Well, to each his (or her) own.

-I believe the assumption was made that I thought how the main character though in the end of the story.
+I believe the assumption was made that I thought how the main character thought in the end of the story.
 A mistake people can make and one that actors especially go through in their careers when their acting skill makes a character so real to the public, that some start to think that actor and character are one in the same.
-It's the mark of a good or great actor (or a well played, very well written character) and I think, the sign of a very good, or great writer.
+It's the mark of a good or great actor (or a well-played, very well-written character) and I think, the sign of a very good, or great writer.

 Because of that I have revised and re-released it this year (August 30th, 2014) after it's initial release in 2012.
 It is now a better read with the help of my editor (a new writing partnership at the time of starting the revision in 2013).
 It flows better now (a good editor is a great thing, you know), and it's even more intense.
 Some areas that needed "fleshing out" have now been fully realized.